JensJoschi/variability_timing/methods.md

 Generally all outcome statistics are inaccurate, because they expect that variance of each point is known, but I only provide a coarse estimate of vairance that is based on a very low within-population sample size (~4-10 points to get a slope estimate). that needs to be discussed.

 After fitting the models for the CDL~latitude data, I saw that the CDL from lab studies were consistently earlier(several months) than the day length that corresponds to winter onset.
 I therefore used the latitude of each study to calculate the day length on diapause onset, which I defined as {winter onset  - i=1,2...365 days}.
 I correlated observed CDLs with these 365 possible diapause onsets, using the model CDL~daylength - intercept, with daylength = f(latitude, diapause onset(i)).
 The model(i) with the lowest Komogorov-smirnov D was at meanwinter - 94 days.
 I ran the climate analysis again with different parameter combinations to search for a combination that is 94 days earlier.
+The combination x = 15, y = 7 yielded a winter onset that is still 1 month away from the best fit for physiological data, but I left it at that gap, because I think that otherwise the calculation of winter onset becomes unstable (inflates variability?).
+1 month is fine anyway, because that represents a realistic gap between diapause induction and diapause expression.
+I used that cliamte data for the final analysis.

 #### slope vs climate data
-to-do!
+I used the model
+cdl~variability*predictability + (1|order/genus/study), but with
+weights = 1/s.e (of slope estimate), because s.e. were not close to 0.
+For predictability, I used the sd(slopes) estimate, not the colour of noise approach.
+For plotting I used 2 individual models, cdl~variability and cdl ~ predictability with same random terms and weighting.

-#### general information
+#### exploratory analyses
-incomplete list of packages used (needs updating!)
-I used Perl version 5.22.1, and R version 3.4.4 (R Core Team, 2018).
-The data was manipulated with the packages textreadr, Rcurl, data.table (Dowle & Srinivasan, 2017; Rinker, 2017; Duncan Temple Lang and the CRAN team, 2018) and the tidyverse packages  (Wickham, 2017) readr, tidyr, dplyr, stringr and magrittr (Wickahm; Bache & Wickham, 2014; Wickham, Francois, et al., 2017; Wickham, Hester, et al., 2017; Wickham & Henry, 2018).
-To interpolate between climate stations I used the package geomapdata (Lees, 2012).
-The data from the empirical studies was extracted with WebPlotDigitizer version 3.12 (Rohatgi, 2017).
-The dose-response curve analyses were made with the package drc (Ritz et al., 2015) , its standard errors were computed with the packages sandwich (Zeileis, 2006) and lmtest (Zeileis & Hothorn, 2002), and the correlation of variability and slope estimates was computed with package lme4 (Bates et al., 2007).

-MASS needs inclusion
-as does package for daylength
-and imputeTS
-geomapdata not used anymore

-# Results
+I plotted upper limit ~ variability (for a subset with meaningful estimates), cdl ~ variability, cdl ~ predictability, and slope ~ colour of noise, but did not do formal models. there was no meaningful effect.

 # To-do list
-climate data
-[x] Calculation mean winter onset, sd winter onset
-[x] calculation predictability: sd (slopes)
-[x] calculation predictability: colour of noise

-studies
-[x] find studies with photoperiodic response curves
-[x] kick out unsuitable articles
-[x] get metadata for all remaining articles
-[x] extract rawdata
-[x] do forward-citation search to find further studies
-[x] get Danilevskii
+[ ] find numbers that are missing in methods section
 [ ] get beck insect photoperiodism to check table 28
-[x] kick out studies with only 3 datapoints/only 1 point on slope
-[x] get metadata
-[ ] extract rawdata (danilevski missing)
+[ ] extract rawdata (danilevski)
 [ ] ask authors for missing data (N,coordinates, PRCs)
 [.] get slope estimates from dose-response curve analysis on all populations (danilevskii missing)
-[ ] estimate of error introduced by WebPlotDigitizer approach

-analysis
-[x] settle for modelling approach
-[x] decide which statistics to report
-[x] correlate CDL ~ latitude, weighted and with appropriate random structure
-[x] transformation of CDL to achieve linearity (turns out it is not needed)
-[x] geographical averaging to get climate variability estimates at location of study sites
-[x] calculation expected CDL shift based on climate data (winter arrival)
-[x] correlation expected and true CDL shift
-[ ] do same model on slope ~ climate
-[.] scaling of slope with d (not sure whether right approach)
 [ ] account for spatial autocorrelation of study sites (requires discussion whether this is needed)
+[ ] write paper

 # References